tousif31/SevaNet/README.md

-# 🏙️ Pura Connect – Smart Civic Issue Reporting Platform
+# 🏙️ SevaNet – Smart Civic Issue Reporting Platform

-**Pura Connect** is a smart civic engagement platform that empowers citizens to report local issues—like potholes, broken street lights, and waste—directly to city authorities.
+**SevaNet** is a smart civic engagement platform that empowers citizens to report local issues—like potholes, broken street lights, and waste—directly to city authorities.
 It fosters faster resolution, transparency, and collaborative urban governance.

 ---